bloodnighttw/TinyLogger/README.md

 A Class to generate ``Logger`` Instance.
 ### Logger
 A Class contain ``debug``,``info``,``warm``and``error``,4 methods.
-Each method have defferent usage and
+Each method have defferent usage and feature!

 Use LoggerFactory to get a Logger Instance.